-No matter which expansions and other complementary materials you buy, you need to buy either Star Realms or Star Realms: Colony Wars to get started.
+No matter which expansions and other complementary materials you buy, you need to buy either Star Realms, Star Realms: Colony Wars, or Star Realms: Frontiers to get started.
 These packs come with a few necessary cards not found elsewhere, such as opening hands for each player and Explorers (an always-available card, not part of the main deck).
-Otherwise, the two sets are defined by their entirely different central decks.
-Both maintain the feel of each of the same four factions and can be combined, but they offer surprisingly different play experiences apart from each other.
-Colony Wars is a faster game, in my opinion, because authority (life) gain and scrapping (removing cards from your deck) are weaker, while the damage-heavy cards are even stronger.
+Otherwise, the three sets are defined by their entirely different central decks.
+Each maintains the feel of each of the same four factions and can be combined, but they offer surprisingly different play experiences apart from each other.
+Frontiers is a faster game than the original set, because authority (life) gain and scrapping (removing cards from your deck) are weaker, while the damage-heavy cards are even stronger.
 Colony Wars is also faster, though not as much as Frontiers, and more importantly, it contains a strange range of card costs and unique abilities that make it a bit more complex.

 So, which do you buy?
-The short answer is: both, of course!
+The short answer is: all three, of course!
 If you are wanting to try Star Realms’ multiplayer formats (it’s best as a two-player game, but multiplayer formats are fun diversions), you’ll need more starting cards… unless you buy Star Realms: Frontiers.
 It’s a bit pricier because it actually comes with cards for four players out of the box.
 You can play a multipler free-for-all or team game, or you could even play two 1-on-1 games by splitting the trade row and Explorers in half.
 Frontiers also includes challenge cards for a solo mode, adding to the variety of gameplay modes.
 So, even though Colony Wars is my favorite set, you should start with Frontiers.

 The primary way Star Realms has been expanded is through (non-random!) booster packs, released four at a time.
 The first set of four were together labeled the Crisis expansions; the most recent four are called United.
 Each booster pack set has its own subtitle series.
 You certainly don’t need to pair Crisis expansions together or United expansions together; any Star Realms cards can be mixed into any starter set!
 I’m going to group these into four sets of two, arranged by the contents of the booster packs.